bruvellu/cephalic-furrow/3-text/furrow.md

 Our recordings show that the formation of the cephalic furrow in *prd* mutants is delayed relative to wildtype embryos [@Blankenship2001-tm] while in *btd* and *eve* mutants the invagination is absent [@Vincent1997-fa] ({@fig:ectopic}a).
 We find differences between the three mutants at the cellular level.
 In wildtype, the initiator cells undergo cell shortening and anisotropic apical constriction simultaneously [@Spencer2015-td] ({@fig:initiator}).
-In *prd* mutants, both processes are present but delayed in relation to sibling controls and wildtype embryos ({@fig:initiator}).
+In *prd* mutants, both processes are present but delayed in relation to sibling controls and wildtype embryos although the cephalic furrow is different ({@fig:initiator}).
 In *btd* mutants, epithelial cells near the canonical cephalic furrow position undergo some degree of apical constriction ({@fig:initiator}b and {!@fig:vid-initiator}).
 This creates an indentation that resembles the early cephalic furrow ({@fig:initiator}a).
 This indentation, however, forms delayed and does not extend along the dorsoventral axis.